| Contact |

 12:30-2 pm | Ellison Campus Center Veterans Hall

-Come connect with community members over a delicious lunch and celebrate outstanding SSU leaders as we recognize their achievements.
+Join us for a delicious lunch and celebrate outstanding SSU leaders as we recognize their achievements.

-Nominate members of the SSU community for the 2026 Dr. MLK Jr. Leadership Awards
+Nominate members of the SSU community for the 2026 Dr. MLK Jr. Leadership Awards!

-Presented annually to an SSU undergraduate, graduate, alumna/us, faculty, staff, or administrator, the Dr. MLK Jr. Leadership Award recognizes outstanding and significant contributions to the cause of freedom, justice, and equality.
+Presented annually to an SSU undergraduate, graduate, alumna/us, faculty, staff, or administrator, the Dr. MLK Jr. Leadership Award recognizes outstanding and significant contributions to the cause of freedom, justice, and equity.
 Self-nominations are welcome!
 Nominations will be accepted until Sunday, December 21.

-Nominate a community member.
+Nominate a community member

 Join us in honoring Dr. King’s vision and in building a campus culture rooted in compassion, equity, and collective action.